ctb/titus-blog/src/2023-snakemake-slithering-inputs-outputs.md

 ### Using `glob_wildcards` to load IDs or accessions from a set of files

-We introduced the `glob_wildcards` command briefly in the [chapter on wildcards](https://ivory.idyll.org/blog/2023-snakemake-slithering-wildcards.html): `glob_wildcards` does pattern matching on files _actually present in the directory_.
+We introduced the `glob_wildcards` command briefly in the [post on wildcards](https://ivory.idyll.org/blog/2023-snakemake-slithering-wildcards.html): `glob_wildcards` does pattern matching on files _actually present in the directory_.

 Here's a Snakefile that uses `glob_wildcards` to get the four accessions